 Any student, who has completed 60 percent of the semester, is considered to have “earned” all of his/her financial aid.
 No refund of institutional charges, nor Return of Title IV federal funding is required.

 Any student who remains enrolled beyond the last day to add or drop a course without a fee (typically the end of the first week of classes) but withdraws from all coursework prior to completion of 60 percent of the semester, will have their institutional direct charges, as well as, their federal financial aid pro-rated at a percentage equal to the percent of the semester which has passed.
 Federal guidelines provide the college with appropriate parameters with which to calculate the appropriate percentage.
 If the student is owed a disbursement, the funds will be made directly to the student’s account.

 If Title IV funds were disbursed to a student’s account in excess of the calculated “earned” amount, then funds must be returned to the federal government by the college and/or the student and will done within 45 days of the date of the determination of student’s withdrawal.
-The Financial Aid Office will notify a student with instructions on how to proceed if the student is required to return funds to the government.
+The Office of Student Financial Planning will notify a student with instructions on how to proceed if the student is required to return funds to the government.

 To determine the date used for the Return of Title IV funds, the college will first determine if it is an official or unofficial withdrawal.

 - Official Withdrawal: